persy/munizer/README.md

-# The-Shisher
+# The-Munizer
-A Matteo Renzi English player --> http://ftruzzi.github.io/The-Shisher/
+A pussy-in-the-ass music player